-Seeing the majestic Potala Palace in person was awe-inspiring.
-This large, white complex in Lhasa is an architectural beauty that did not disappoint.
+Seeing the majestic Potala Palace in person will leave you in awe.
+This large, white complex in Lhasa is an architectural beauty and will not disappoint.
 After touring other parts of Tibet (see part 1) we finally made it to Lhasa which is the capital of Tibet and the heart of Tibetan Buddhism.

-The Dreprung Monastery was built 1416 when a lama had a dream that he would build an important monastery beside a large boulder.
+Just outside of Lhasa is the Dreprung Monastery.
+It was built in 1416 when a lama had a dream that he would build an important monastery beside a large boulder.
 It is the largest monastery in Tibet and used to have as many as 10,000 monks.
 Today the number of new monks entering into the monkhood is much lower at all monasteries in Tibet as the Chinese government has imposed very strict entrance requirements.

-The Sera monastery was built in 1419 and is the 2nd largest monastery in Tibet.
+Another monastery in Lhasa is the Sera monastery.
+Built in 1419 it is the 2nd largest monastery in Tibet.
 They have a really interesting teaching technique at this monastery.
-They have daily ‘monks debates’, which sounds like an oxy-moron but is actually a fun display of teacher/student interactions.
-Young monk students are paired with an older student or instructor.
+Daily ‘monks debates’, which sounds like an oxy-moron, is actually a fun display of teacher/student interactions.
+Young student monks are paired with an older student or instructor.
 The young ones ask the other questions about certain topics.
 If the younger monk disagrees, they make an over-exaggerated slap of their hands.
 This may go on for several minutes until they finally agree, and the young monk slaps their hands with both palms up.
 There were approximately 150 monks at the debate when we were there and they all looked like they were having fun.
-To see the video click on this link https://www.youtube.com/watch?v=jjt78mwXc7M
+Here’s a short video of monk debates.

 After our visit inside, we did a Kora around Potala and then visited a small nunnery at the base of the Palace.
 It was only one small room with statues.
 Later in the evening we went to see the Potala lit up.
 It was spectacular – a highlight of our trip.

 Coming up next: Rhinos, Rafting and Flying in Nepal